Baked Vegan Egg Nog Cheesecake Bites – individual cheesecake bites that are so delicious and easy to make!

 - Pour into medium mixing bowl and finish combining with your hands.

-- Spray regular sized muffin tin with ghee or olive oil.
+- Spray regular sized muffin tin with olive oil.

 - Place a scoop of the filling in each muffin cup and press firmly so it is nice and compact.